ABOUT THE COMPANY

 AZOTH Dance Theatre was founded in 2014 in New York, in order to support the vision and creativity of choreographer Jonathan Breton, as well as invited choreographers.

-The identity of the company develops around an original choreographic language, based on sensation, and on the exploration of the human condition.
+The identity of the company develops around an original choreographic language, based on 4 levels of sensation, and on the exploration of the human condition.

 AZOTH Dance Theatre seeks to promote creativity in all its forms by promoting interdisciplinary research, with the objective of connecting to the audience through emotion